Abdelrahman-Shawky/Modulation-Classification/README.md

 ○ Softmax output Layer: 10

+## Conclusion
+The best model was found through hyperparameter tuning on the learning rate on the validation dataset, the highest accuracy was obtained using the CNN model trained with the raw data features giving an accuracy of 57.0%.
+Further investigation showed an accuracy of 78% at SNR=0dB, as well as, 81% at the highest SNR.

+These findings demonstrate the potential of deep learning models for analyzing synthetic radio signals and suggest that the CNN network is a promising approach for this type of analysis.
+Further research is needed to optimize the performance of these models and to extend their applicability to other types of signals and scenarios.
 ## References
 [1] T. O’shea, N. West “Radio Machine Learning Dataset Generation with GNU Radio”, https://pubs.gnuradio.org/index.php/grcon/article/download/11/10/